madelinefruin/Tutorial/TEMPLATE.md

 ### Analysis

 Explain how the example used your tutorial topic.
 Give in-depth analysis of each part and show your understanding of the tutorial topic

+## Challenge Questions

+How would this change if we were using a 4.2V 18650 battery?
+Would you need to change either of the values of the voltage divider or just the code?

+What about a 12V battery?

+### Challenge Answers

+We would not need to change the voltage divider for a 4.2V battery because 4.2V/2 is 2.1V, which is under the maximum that the board can take in.
+We would only need to change the code to the full charge and dead voltage values of the 4.2V battery.

+We would need to change the voltage divider for a 12V battery because 12V/2 is 6V, which is nearly double what the board can take in!

 ## Additional Resources